VolkanSah/How-to-Kill-Crypto-Money/README.md

     A love story between developers and irreversible mistakes.
 ```
-WARNING: This script is not idiot-proof.
+SYSTEM WARNING: This script is not idiot-proof.
 Proceeding may result in irreversible loss of fake or real assets.
 Do you feel lucky, punk? (y/N)
 ```